Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Conclusions

-\item Simulations cannot reproduce the observed quiescent galaxy SMF at any redshift from $z=2-5$.
-All fail to match the shape and normalisation of the observed SMF.
-Some models overpredict lower-mass quiescent galaxies (e.g. \shark, \galform) and fail at the high-mass end, whilst others such as \tng match the high-mass end but fail to quench any lower-mass galaxies.
-This is linked to the various feedback prescriptions in the simulations. \item Quiescent galaxy stellar mass functions can vary significantly with differing selection criteria, and we uncover more quiescent galaxies at the lower mass end than previous studies.
-This is due to our extended colour selection and our sSFR cut being better able to uncover the lower-mass quiescent galaxy population. \item We show the impact of field-to-field variation in SMFs due to cosmic variance and show how it significantly increases at higher redshift.
-We also show significant variations when different colour selection criteria are used compared to a sSFR cut. \item We find that the stellar mass density of quiescent galaxies evolves more steeply between $z=5$ and $z=2$ than has been found in previous work, indicating a significant increase in the importance of galaxy quenching within these epochs. \item As part of the sample, we report another strong high-z ($z>6$) quiescent galaxy candidate.
+\item Quiescent galaxy stellar mass functions can vary significantly with differing selection criteria, and we uncover more quiescent galaxies at the lower-mass end than previous studies.
+This is due to our extended colour selection and our sSFR cut being better able to uncover the lower-mass quiescent galaxy population. \item We show the impact of field-to-field variation in SMFs due to cosmic variance and demonstrate how it significantly increases at higher redshift.
+We also show significant variations when different colour selection criteria are used compared to a sSFR cut. \item We find that the stellar mass density of quiescent galaxies evolves more steeply between $z=5$ and $z=2$ than has been found in previous work, with $\rho_*\propto (1+z)^{-7.2\pm0.3}$, indicating a significant increase in the importance of galaxy quenching within these epochs. \item As part of the sample, we report another robust high-z ($z>6$) quiescent galaxy candidate.

 \end{enumerate}